gcampidilli/buckler_research/README.md

 Buckler Lab for Maize Genetics and Diversity: https://www.maizegenetics.net/ <br>

 My research questions: <br>
-How are Mutator TEs conserved across maize genotypes and across the andropogoneae clade?
+How are Mutator transposable elements (TEs) conserved across maize genotypes and across the andropogoneae clade?
 And how does climate impact accumulation and distribution of Mutator TEs across both taxa? <br>

 For each of ~270 maize inbreds, as well as active transposon lines BonnMu and UniformMu: